yossigi/compress_roas/README.md

 # compress-roas
-A python script that wade through the ROAs that rcynic collects and compress it and then output [Time] [ASN] [IP_Prefix] [maxLength] per line of all the result data.
+A python script that wade through the ROAs that rcynic collects and compress it and then output:

+  [Time] [ASN] [IP_Prefix] [maxLength]

+per line of all the result data.

 # How to use: